Prabhu-0510/recurring-date-picker/README.md

 - 🎓 Graduation Year: 2026

 📎 Note
-This is a college project to demonstrate React component design, modular development, and basic state management using Zustand.
+This is a project to demonstrate React component design, modular development, and basic state management using Zustand.